Chester Nealie: Work and career

 Nealie began working with salt-glaze ceramics: he built his first anagama kiln in 1978, after visiting Japan.
-He has gone on to research and work with woodfiring in Japan, Korea, China, the United States, Norway, Burma, Bangladesh and South Africa.
+He has gone on to research and work with wood firing in Japan, Korea, China, the United States, Norway, Burma, Bangladesh and South Africa.

 His work in this form, and working relationship with Australian potter Owen Rye, has been described by ceramic historian Janet Mansfield as 'a significant force and impetus for anagama and wood firing in Australia'.